Generic Name: belimumab (Intravenous route, Subcutaneous route)

 Using this medicine may increase your risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become depressed.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.